saraundre/WowieGAMEjam/README.md

 Visit the itch.io page to experience the game and immerse yourself in the world of AI collaboration!

+## Overview

+Welcome to the official GitHub repository for "Plz Help" - AI Robot, an engaging puzzle game where you collaborate with an AI robot to solve challenges and guide it to the charging ports.
+This repository serves as the central hub for development, collaboration, and issue tracking for the game.
 ## Game Description

 "Plz Help" - AI Robot is an immersive game that thrusts players into the world of AI collaboration.
 In this game, you assume the role of a helpful guide, working alongside an AI robot to navigate a series of increasingly complex levels.
 Your mission is to assist the robot in reaching its charging ports by providing guidance and solving puzzles.